Finish the year strong: Access our free fundraising resources today!

 3. Keep Your Donor Messaging Short and Sweet

-Donors’ attention gets pulled in multiple directions at any time, so you’ll want to capture their interest quickly.
-Let supporters know they can always follow up with your team for more information about the matching campaign, but aim to keep your messaging about it short, sweet, and to the point.
+Donors’ attention can be pulled in multiple directions at any time, so you’ll want to capture their interest quickly.
+Let supporters know they can always follow up with your team for more information about the matching campaign, but aim to keep your messaging short, sweet, and to the point.

 4. Establish a Sense of Urgency